 - Clean your potatoes and dry them well.

-- Now dice up your potatoes and chorizo to the same size.
+- Now dice up your potatoes and chorizo into small ½ inch cubes.
 The casing on the chorizo does not need to be removed.

 - Add your diced potatoes and chorizo to a sheet pan.